Dehydrating Meat

 I placed another paper towel on top, and gently pressed on it to blot up the grease.

-ground beef covered with paper towel
+ground beef covered with a paper towel

 I did this a couple of times, using a fresh paper towel each time, until no more grease would come out.